dougeby/IntuneDocs/InTuneDocs/DeployUse/protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md

 - [Prepare Android apps for mobile application management with the Intune App Wrapping Tool](prepare-android-apps-for-mobile-application-management-with-the-microsoft-intune-app-wrapping-tool)

 >[!IMPORTANT]
->This version of the app wrapping tool, which supports devices not enrolled in Intune, is publicly available for iOS and in public preview for Android.
+>This version of the app wrapping tool, which supports devices not enrolled in Intune, is supported for iOS and in public preview for Android.
 You can download the tool from [this GitHub repository](https://github.com/msintuneappsdk/intune-app-wrapping-tool-ios) for iOS and [this GitHub repository](https://github.com/msintuneappsdk/intune-app-wrapper-android-preview) for Android.

 ## Step 2: Add the app